aditikashyap8/sleep-tracking/README.md

 This project is based on a two-month period during the summer of 2023 when I began tracking my own sleep habits to improve my sleep health.
 I logged bedtime, wake time, screen time, and caffeine intake daily and rated how I felt each morning.

-My goal was to improve health.
+My goal was to improve my sleep hygiene.

 ---